marcoslaranz/dotnet_tips/adding_monitoring.md

-# Adding monitoring to your WebApi with Graphana
+# Adding monitoring to your WebApi with Grafana

 ## Create a minimal webapi: